Language selection

 Providing solutions for Canadians

-Over a dozen federal government departments already use RADARSAT data to deliver important services to Canadians.
+Over a dozen federal government departments use RADARSAT data to deliver important services to Canadians.
 The RCM is ensuring the ongoing availability of this data so that the Government of Canada can continue to serve Canadians.

 The RCM is designed to provide effective solutions in three main areas: